fenrus75/csum_partial/README.md

 that the kernel uses to help static analysis.
 Neither the functionality nor the performance of the function is impacted by this port.

-I also added the obvious glue logic for measuring and reporting cycles of a large number of runs,
+I also added the obvious glue logic for measuring and reporting cycle count averages of a large number of loops of the functions.

 In terms of strategy, I'm going to focus on the statement that the 40 byte input is the most common case and will specialize the code for it.